QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 **The vote has passed** when more than 50% of the votes cast at the time of closing are positive.
 The community is removed from the Program and any listings therein.

 Otherwise, **the vote has failed.** Internal discussions can be removed as needed.
 The community is reintegrated, and any roles that were removed are returned.

+## Process: Removing an Individual Collaborator

+While we hope that it won't ever be necessary, it's important that we have the ability to remove Individual Collaborators from the program when it becomes necessary.

+This process matches the process for removing a community.

 # Rationale and alternatives